Troubleshoot errors using Azure Blueprints

 Select Assigned blueprints from the page on the left and use the search box to filter the blueprint assignments to find the failed assignment.
 You can also sort the table of assignments by the Provisioning State column to see all failed assignments grouped together.

-Left-click on the blueprint with the Failed status or right-click and select View assignment details.
+Select the blueprint with the Failed status or right-click and select View assignment details.

 It's common for the error to be caused by an artifact and not the blueprint as a whole.
 If an artifact creates a Key Vault and Azure Policy prevents Key Vault creation, the entire assignment will fail.